okrg/studio-shed/wp-content/plugins/woo-auto-coupons/readme.txt

 4. Troubleshooting mode

 == Changelog ==
+= 2.1.12 = * WC tested up 6.3
+= 2.1.11 = * WP tested up to: 5.9, WC 6.2
+= 2.1.9 = * WC tested up to: 6.1
+= 2.1.7 = * Delete removed coupon cache when coupon no longer qualifies.
+Cache a coupon when manually removed and still valid.
+= 2.1.6 = * Improved checks for cart page
 = 2.1.5 = * WC tested up to: 5.9
 = 2.1.3 = * WC tested up to: 5.7
 = 2.1.2 = * Removed sessions for compatibility with block editors.
 Added caching via wac_sess().